 By Lindsay Gorrill

-Lindsay Gorrill is CEO of KORE Power, a developer of high density, high voltage energy storage solutions for global utility, industrial, and mission-critical markets.
+Lindsay Gorrill is CEO of KORE Power, a North American company that produces and installs high density, high voltage battery energy storage systems.

 KORE Power | korepower.com